thavlik/machine-learning-portfolio/README.md

 **Note: the script assumes the current working directory is the root of this repository**.
 By convention, all file and directory paths in yaml files are given relative to the repository root.

 If an experiment hangs during the initial validation pass, it is likely because [nonechucks](https://github.com/msamogh/nonechucks) is suppressing exceptions thrown by the dataset.
 This behavior improves fault tolerance, but can complicate debugging.
+To disable, set `exp_params.data.safe: false` in the experiment yaml.

 ### Hardware Requirements
 Almost all of these experiments are optimized to run on 11 GiB video cards and use as much memory as possible, either be increasing batch size or parameter count.
 Most experiments will not run on an 11 GiB card that is also driving a display, as the display itself typically requires at least a few hundred MiB.